The difference between a residential architect and a commercial architect

 For instance, Bob was raised as an Air Force brat and lived in several different regions of the US.
 That exposure contributed to his appreciation for monuments, historical buildings and varying landscapes, and also paved the path for his academic pursuits.
 Bob’s design studio professor and mentor at Texas A&M, Vincent Canizaro, Ph.D. was instrumental in sparking Bob’s passion to study critical regionalism.
 Vince, as he was known around the College of Architecture is now an associate professor in architecture and historic preservation at the University of Texas at San Antonio.

 My passion, as a residential architect, is in discovering the personal wants and needs of my clients as well as the “why” behind their unique wish lists.
-As a residential architect, I want to know about the details of my clients’ lifestyles and the daily activities of their family members.
-With that knowledge in hand, I can then shape a design that turns their house into a home.
+I want to know about the details of my clients’ lifestyles and the daily activities of their family members.
+With that knowledge in hand, I can then work on a new build or home remodel or assess and design adaptations for more accessible living.
 I also find great satisfaction working with existing spaces to bring new life to older properties and I am energized by the character of older homes and the stories of those who have lived there.

 Whether you gravitate towards being a residential or commercial architect, it’s important that you follow your heart and your passions.
 Different architects can significantly and effectively serve different clients in unique and important ways.